Frequently Asked Questions

 The short answer is: no (please see the next question).
 We have received hundreds of request for service dogs from Veterans all across the state of Texas, and have dozens waiting patiently to be paired with a service dog.
-Accepting a privately owned dog to be trained as a service dog would delay those who are already waiting further.
+Accepting a privately owned dog to be trained as a service dog would further delay those who are already waiting.

 I have a dog I would like to donate!